 Detection of affected palms and classification of infestation level

 But our ultimate goal is still to detect RPW affected palms and classify their infestation level.
 Currently, regular field and flight campaigns are being executed in Elche town, located in the Alicante province.
 The aim is to capture detailed aerial imagery and to monitor the health state of date and canary palm trees.
 With a team of researchers and RPW experts, palm trees are inspected to find symptoms related to RPW infestation.

-As a next step, the spectral and thermal information we expect to acquire from the aerial images will be analyzed to develop an RPW detection algorithm.
+As a next step, the spectral and thermal information we expect to acquire from the remote images will be analyzed to develop an RPW detection algorithm.
 The palm tree maps created in the first step will already give an insight into the possible spread of the RPW.
 If the results of the spectral and thermal analyses are satisfying, then new flight campaigns can be advised in specific regions where the pest pressure is high.
-As such, all localized palms will be classified in different health classes (healthy, infested, and dead) and visualized in an RPW probability map.
-This will make the outcome of the project available for non-remote sensing experts, who will benefit the most of such maps.
+As such, all localized palms will be classified into different health classes (healthy, infested, and dead) and visualized in an RPW probability map.
+This will make the outcome of the project available for non-remote sensing experts, who will benefit the most from such maps.

 Follow us via our remote sensing blog or via Twitter to stay informed about our next steps and outcome in the PalmWatch project.
 The first steps are taken in our weevil battle, but we hope to share some additional results soon so that you can keep on dreaming of beautiful beaches with healthy palm trees!

 Related scientific paper: